Gayab: Plot

-He also threatens them by comically disturbing the streets and a portion of the city.
-The police finds Mohini and pleads with her to help them find and kill Vishnu before he becomes an invisible murderer and a threat to the whole nation.
+He also threatens them by comically disturbing the streets and a portion of the city taxi by taxi (such as a restaurant, marathon race and politics).
+The police find Mohini and plead with her to help them find and kill Vishnu before he becomes an invisible murderer and a threat to the whole nation.
 Mohini agrees to help in their mission and goes to an abandoned building to meet Vishnu, as demanded by him.
 As Mohini diverts Vishnu's attention by involving him in a conversation, the cops surround the place to capture him.
 Vishnu tells Mohini that he has been wrong all along and that he has always loved her.
 He tells her that he has realised that loving her doesn't mean that he has control over her life.
 Mohini is struck by his words and realises that he is not a bad person.

 She decides to save his life and tells him to run away as the cops are already in the building.
 Vishnu runs for his life and dives into a river as the cops shoot him.
-Minutes later Vishnu's clothes (now visible) are the only things to surface.
+Minutes later, Vishnu's clothes (now visible and soaking wet) are the only things to surface.
 But his body is not found.
 Vishnu is presumed dead by the police and media.
 A few days later, Sameer and Mohini find Vishnu again on the side of the same river in which he supposedly drowned.
-Vishnu apologises to them for whatever wrong he did and decides to lead a normal life.
+Vishnu (now naked after escaping from the river) apologizes to them for whatever wrong he did and decides to lead a normal life.
 Vishnu is arrested and faces trial.
 Guilty of his acts, he spends a short time in jail and is later released.
-Many months later, Vishnu is recognised by the nation as a hero and he has helped the police solve several cases while still leading an invisible but normal life.
+Many months later, Vishnu (now with his different clothes on) is recognised by the nation as a hero, and he has helped the police solve several cases while still leading an invisible but normal life.